mongodb/go-client-mongodb-ops-manager/README.md

 		log.Fatalf(err.Error())
 	}

-	// Note: If no Base URL is set the client will work with the cloud manager by default clientops := opsmngr.SetBaseURL("https://opsmanagerurl/" + opsmngr.APIPublicV1Path)
+	// Note: If no Base URL is set the client is set to work with Cloud Manager by default clientops := opsmngr.SetBaseURL("https://opsmanagerurl/" + opsmngr.APIPublicV1Path)
 	client, err := opsmngr.New(tc, clientops)
 	if err != nil {